Crispy Kimchi Pancakes (Kimchi Jeon)

 Get new recipes via email:

-How to Make Crispy Kimchi Pancake (Kimchi Jeon)
+How to Make Crispy Kimchi Pancakes (Kimchi Jeon)

 The panko absorbs moisture and creates a light, crunchy texture when fried, making the pancake extra crispy.
 Just a small amount goes a long way—don’t overmix, or the panko might break down too much!

-- Don’t flip too early!
 Let it cook undisturbed until the surface looks dry and the edges turn golden.
 This allows the pancake to firm up, making flipping easier.
+Add more oil as needed.

-Unlike other Korean pancakes (jeon) that need a soy dipping sauce, kimchi pancakes don’t.
-The bold, tangy flavor of kimchi adds all the seasoning you need.
-Just enjoy it hot and crispy, straight from the pan!
+Unlike other jeon that need a soy dipping sauce, kimchi pancakes don’t—the bold, tangy kimchi does all the work!
+I love enjoying them hot and crispy, straight from the pan—no sauce needed.

 Kimchi pancakes can be as simple as kimchi mixed into the batter, making them a great vegetarian option.
 For a heartier version, add protein.
 Seafood like squid, oyster, or shrimp is a popular choice.